 Ms. Sewell was named to Business North Carolina’s 2008 "Legal Elite" list in the area of Employee Benefits law.
 She was a recipient of the 2008 Triangle Business Journal's Women in Business Award.
 Ms. Sewell has been recognized in The Best Lawyers in America® for Employee Benefits (ERISA) Law for every year since 2013 and Health Care Law for every year since 2016.
 She was also named a 2014 "Raleigh Lawyer of the Year" in the area of Employee Benefits (ERISA) Law by The Best Lawyers in America®.
 She is AV® rated by Martindale-Hubbell.*

 Advised a large manufacturing company regarding alternatives for dealing with the Affordable Care Act’s employer shared responsibility rules given the large percentage of non-benefits eligible employees and large population of employees working on a cyclical basis.

 Prepared package of integrated health care reform compliance tools for a health insurer to provide to existing and prospective insured and self-insured employer clients.

 Advised world’s leading source of commercial information regarding re-design of post-65 retiree medical plan resulting in a move to a private retiree exchange funded by retiree health reimbursement arrangement, including preparation of related employee communications and plan documents.

-Assisted in the design, documentation and implementation of a comprehensive wellness program and development of related administrative service agreement.
+Assisted an insurer in the design, documentation and implementation of a comprehensive wellness program for its employer clients and development of related plan documents and administrative service agreement.

 Assisted large publicly-traded company with an internal compliance audit, restructuring and consolidation of over 20 employee health and welfare benefit plans, and preparation of all associated plan documents and summary plan descriptions.

-Advised insurer on an ongoing basis regarding all aspects of the Affordable Care Act, including the interrelationship of federal and state insurance law, and its impact on its commercial products and its administration of self-funded health plans.
+Advise an insurer on an ongoing basis regarding all aspects of the Affordable Care Act, including the interrelationship of federal and state insurance law, and its impact on the insurer's commercial products and its administration of self-funded plans.

 Wake Forest University J.D.
 (1993)